 How to Trick Out Your iPod, a session devoted to enhancing the iPod via software and hardware.
 Our recommendations were enthusiastically received but it wasn’t long before unrelated questions poured in.
 Because I live and breathe the iPod and iTunes I tend to forget what the typical iPod owner knows and is curious to know more about.
 Doing sessions like these help remind me of the kind of help these folks most desire.

-wants to know how to copy music off the iPod to their computer.
+For example, seemingly everyone wants to know how to copy music off the iPod to their computer.
 Granted, one or two people in the room might be interested in pirating music (which, of course, is evil), but it’s not uncommon to hear this question prefaced by “My computer crashed last month and I lost all my music.
 It’s on my iPod though.
 How do I….”
 Our

-article points the way.
+Two Way Street article points the way.

 The iPod has been around long enough now that older iPods’ batteries are beginning to give up the ghost.
 This often prompts the “How do I get a new battery for my iPod?” question.
 If the iPod is under warranty, the only answer to this is “Take it to Apple and have them replace it.”
 If the iPod is under six months old, Apple will replace it for free.
 If it’s over six months old but hasn’t yet reached its first birthday, Apple will charge you a nominal “carrying charge” to replace it.